Azure/azure-rest-api-specs/documentation/api-scenario/references/Variables.md

 ## Convention: location

-In one rest call step, if we have variable `location` (exact match) in the test scenario, and we have `location` as top level property defined in request body (`requestParameters[bodyParamName]`) and response body (responseExpected), then the top level location property will be replaced with variable value of location.
+In one rest call step, if we have variable `location` (exact match) in the API scenario, and we have `location` as top level property defined in request body (`requestParameters[bodyParamName]`) and response body (responseExpected), then the top level location property will be replaced with variable value of location.

 For example,

 ```yaml
 requestParameters:
   parameters: